TuyaOS Link SDK For C V1.0

 Function prototype int tuya_iot_dp_report_json(tuya_iot_client_t* client, char* dps)

-Features Report the DP data to the cloud.
+Description Report DP data to the cloud

-DPS: DP data in JSON format
+The DP data in JSON.

-Output parameters None
+Output parameter None

 {